Sweet-Twixie/blog/_posts/2025-09-02-cubical-homology.md

 I hope you now have a bit more intuition about Topological Data Analysis, especially Cubical Homology in image processing.
 In the next article, I’ll dive into the actual applications of this technique.
 See you there!

+Also, dear reader, I’d love to hear from you!
+If you have any questions, thoughts, or feedback, feel free to drop me an email.
+Maybe someday I’ll add a comment section to the blog, but until then, your messages are more than welcome.